 YOUR TEETH ARE LOOSE OR LOST?
 REBUILD YOUR SMILE IN ONE WEEK

-REPLACE YOUR DISEASED TEETH WITH PROTOCOLS FOR IMPLANT PLACEMENT WITH IMMEDIATE AESTHETICS
+REPLACE YOUR DISEASED TEETH WITH IMMEDIATE ESTHETIC IMPLANT PROTOCOLS

 "YOU CAN'T SOLVE A PROBLEM WITH THE WAY OF THINKING THAT CREATED IT".